Purpose

 Note

-Starting from OceanBase Database V4.3.5 BP2, the EVENT feature supports executing call statements to invoke stored procedures, and allows specifying start or end times using time expressions and functions.
+Starting from OceanBase Database V4.3.5 BP2, the EVENT feature supports executing call statements to invoke stored procedures, and allows using time expressions and functions when setting the start or end time.

 Notice

-By default, EVENT is disabled.
+By default, EVENT is not enabled.
 You need to execute the SET GLOBAL event_scheduler = 1; command to enable it.
 For more information about this configuration item, see event_scheduler.

 Privilege requirements